 - Carrier testing in adults with a family history of NCL.

 Next Generation Sequencing: In-solution hybridization of all coding exons is performed on the patient's genomic DNA.
 Although some deep intronic regions may also be analyzed, this assay is not meant to interrogate most promoter regions, deep intronic regions, or other regulatory elements, and does not detect single or multi-exon deletions or duplications.
 Direct sequencing of the captured regions is performed using next generation sequencing.
 The patient's gene sequences are then compared to a standard reference sequence.
 Potentially causative variants and areas of low coverage are Sanger-sequenced.
 Sequence variations are classified as pathogenic, likely pathogenic, benign, likely benign, or variants of unknown significance.
 Variants of unknown significance may require further studies of the patient and/or family members.

 Clinical Sensitivity: Unknown.
 Pathogenic variants in the promoter region, some pathogenic variants in the introns and other regulatory element pathogenic variants cannot be detected by this analysis.
-Large deletions will not be detected by this analysis.
 Results of molecular analysis should be interpreted in the context of the patient\'s clinical and/or biochemical phenotype.

 Infants and Young Children (<2 years of age): 2-3 ml

 Children > 2 years of age to 10 years old: 3-5 ml